Leuprolide and norethindrone

 How should I take leuprolide and norethindrone?

-Leuprolide is usually given as a single injection into a muscle every 3 months for up to 6 months.
-Norethindrone tablets are taken every day for 3 months after your leuprolide injection.
+Leuprolide is usually given as a single injection into a muscle every 1 to 3 months for up to 6 months.
+Norethindrone tablets are taken every day for 1 to 3 months after your leuprolide injection.

 Store norethindrone tablets at room temperature away from moisture and heat.